-Financial services operating earnings of \$106.7 million on revenue of \$161.3 million in 2012 compares with operating earnings (before arbitration settlement) of \$72.9 million on revenue of \$124.3 million in 2011.
-The year-over-year increases in both revenue and operating earnings primarily reflected the growth in the company's on-book finance portfolio.
-In 2011, operating earnings from financial services, including the \$18.0 million arbitration settlement gain, was \$90.9 million.
+Financial services operating earnings of \$125.7 million on revenue of \$181.0 million in 2013 compared to operating earnings of \$106.7 million on revenue of \$161.3 million in 2012.
+The year-over-year increases in both revenue and operating earnings primarily reflected the growth in the company's financial services portfolio.